inducer/pyopencl/doc/runtime_program.rst

 .. envvar:: PYOPENCL_NO_CACHE

+    By default, PyOpenCL will used cached "binaries" returned by the OpenCL runtime when calling :meth:`Program.build` on a program constructed with source.
+(It will depend on the ICD in use how much compilation work is saved by this.)
     By setting the environment variable :envvar:`PYOPENCL_NO_CACHE` to any non-empty value, this caching is suppressed.

+    PyOpenCL will also cache "invokers", which are short snippets of Python that are generated to accelerate passing arguments to and enqueuing a kernel.
+For now, this caching is unaffected by ``PYOPENCL_NO_CACHE``.

     .. versionadded:: 2013.1